mrsilver76/groupmachine/README.md

 ## 🧭 Enhancing album names using location data

 By default, album folders are named using date ranges reflecting when the photos or videos were taken.
-However, you can improve folder naming by using the [GeoNames](https://www.geonames.org/) database, which links GPS coordinates to nearby place names.
+You can improve folder naming by using the [GeoNames](https://www.geonames.org/) database, which maps GPS coordinates to nearby place names.

-If you provide the GeoNames data, the tool will look up the nearest populated place for each group of media files and include that location in the album name.
+If you provide the GeoNames data, GroupMachine will look up the nearest populated place for each photo or video.
+It then selects up to four place names for the album title.
+These are chosen in the order they first appear in the group, with less frequent locations dropped if more than four are found.
+The result is a name that prioritises the most representative places, preserving the order of your journey.

-This can make your albums more meaningful and easier to browse - for example, "_Paris, Le Marais, and Versailles_" instead of just "_5 Apr 2025 - 6 Apr 2025_".
+For example, an album might be named "_Paris, Le Marais, and Versailles_" instead of just "_5 Apr 2025 - 6 Apr 2025_".

-You can also choose to append date information (using `-a` or `--append`) to locations you visit frequently to differentiate those albums.
+If you frequently visit the same places, you can avoid album name collisions by appending a date to each name using `-a` or `--append`.
 For instance, using `--append "MMMM yyyy"` would label your album as "_Paris, Le Marais and Versailles (April 2025)_"

-To use this feature, you’ll need to download one of the [GeoNames database files](https://www.geonames.org/datasources/), which are quite large and may take some time to process, especially the comprehensive `allCountries.txt` dataset.
-To avoid creating an excessive number of narrowly defined albums, location names prioritise nearby recognisable places over precise landmarks (e.g. "_Paris_" rather than "_Eiffel Tower_").
-This approach better reflects how people typically group their photos.
+To use this feature, manually decompress a [GeoNames database](https://www.geonames.org/datasources/) `.zip` file and pass the `.txt` file using `-g` (`--geocode`).

-To use the GeoNames data, you need to manually decompress the `.zip` file and use `-g` (`--geocode`) with the full path and filename of the resulting `.txt` file.
+Location selection avoids overly narrow names.
+GroupMachine prioritises general place names (e.g. _"Paris"_) over exact landmarks (e.g. _"Eiffel Tower"_), giving you cleaner and more useful folder names.
+You can override this by using the `-p` (`--precise`) option to include well-known landmarks.

 >[!TIP]
 >If your photos span multiple countries, consider using the full `allCountries.txt` dataset for best results.
-It can take several minutes to load, but ensures accurate location names across borders.
+It takes longer to load but ensures accurate results across borders.

 ## 📦 Download